 Dr Hannah Elias, Dr Christienna Fryar, Dr Tara Povey and Dr Justin Bengry (Department of History) have been awarded funding for two projects, one focused on oral history and the other in developing local black history research and teaching in schools.

-A series of oral history workshops focusing on remembering the New Cross Fire and Black People’s Day of Action aims to gather memories of lived experience and preserve them for future generations in Brixton’s Black Cultural Archives.
+A series of oral history workshops focusing on remembering the New Cross Fire and Black People’s Day of Action aims to gather memories of lived experience and preserve them for the future in collaboration with the George Padmore Institute (GPI).
 Some recordings will form part of a free digital resource that can be used by teachers, students and researchers.

 Following research by the Runnymede Trust which found that many school history teachers want to teach more black history but lack the resources or training to do so with confidence, final year Goldsmiths history students will work with Lewisham schools to create learning packs and toolkits.
 An exhibition - online or in person at Lewisham’s new Migration Museum - will also be created on local black history.

-Alongside local teachers and pupils, this project will involve black and minority ethnic public history professionals working for Decolonising The Archive (DTA), the Black Cultural Archives (BCA), the Migration Museum, and online groups such as Layers of London.
-Black archivists from DTA, Hackney Local Archives and the BCA have helped developed the project.
+Alongside local teachers and pupils, this project will involve black and minority ethnic public history professionals working for Decolonising The Archive (DTA), the Migration Museum, and online groups such as Layers of London.

 Dr Janna Graham (Department of Visual Cultures) has been awarded funding toward a ‘scan-a-thon’ and other events with the Deptford People’s Museum between February - March 2021, which link legacies of the transatlantic slave trade to the New Cross Fire, Black People’s Day of Action, and ongoing black struggle in Deptford.